 Transient Hypogammaglobulinemia of Infancy

 Transient hypogammaglobulinemia of infancy is a primary immunodeficiency disorder that involves humoral immunity deficiencies.
-In this disorder, IgG levels continue to be low after the physiologic fall in maternal IgG at about age 3 to 6 mo.
+In this disorder, IgG levels continue to be low after the physiologic fall in maternal IgG at about age 3 to 6 months.
 The cause and inheritance patterns are unknown.

 Diagnosis of transient hypogammaglobulinemia is based on low serum Ig levels (at least 2 standard deviations below the mean for age) and tests showing that antibody production in response to vaccine antigens (eg, tetanus, diphtheria) is normal.
 Thus, this condition can be distinguished from permanent forms of hypogammaglobulinemia, in which specific antibodies to vaccine antigens are not produced.